ATF4: Function

 This gene encodes a transcription factor that was originally identified as a widely expressed mammalian DNA binding protein that could bind a tax-responsive enhancer element in the LTR of HTLV-1.
 The encoded protein was also isolated and characterized as the cAMP-response element binding protein 2 (CREB-2).

 The protein encoded by this gene belongs to a family of DNA-binding proteins that includes the AP-1 family of transcription factors, cAMP-response element binding proteins (CREBs) and CREB-like proteins.
 These transcription factors share a leucine zipper region that is involved in protein–protein interactions, located C-terminal to a stretch of basic amino acids that functions as a DNA-binding domain.
 Two alternative transcripts encoding the same protein have been described.
 Two pseudogenes are located on the X chromosome at q28 in a region containing a large inverted duplication.

+ATF4 is an established effector of the Integrated Stress Response in animal cells, coupling the stress-induced phosphorylation of the α subunit of translation initiation factor 2 (eIF2α) to activation of downstream gene expression programs.
+Unique features of the ATF4 mRNA subordinate its translation to changing levels of phosphorylated eIF2α (as described below).

 ATF4 transcription factor is also known to play role in osteoblast differentiation along with RUNX2 and osterix.
 Terminal osteoblast differentiation, represented by matrix mineralization, is significantly inhibited by the inactivation of JNK.
 JNK inactivation downregulates expression of ATF-4 and, subsequently, matrix mineralization.
 IMPACT protein regulates ATF4 in C. elegans to promote lifespan.

 ATF4 is also involved in the cannabinoid Δ^{9}-tetrahydrocannabinol–induced apoptosis in cancer cells, by the proapoptotic role of the stress protein p8 via its upregulation of the endoplasmic reticulum stress-related genes ATF4, CHOP, and TRB3.